-• Is fighting, abusive, and/or threatening actions
+Is fighting, abusive, and/or threatening actions

-1 st offense: \$200 fine, and consultation with EMPAC Counselor (arranged through Director, Student Success Center) 2nd offense: Dismissal from residence hall (if applicable).
-Payment of breaking fee by students.
+1st offense: \$200 fine, and consultation with PCC Professional Licensed Counselor students.
 Student will be permitted on campus to attend class, related academic activity, athletic practice activity only.
 Student will not be permitted in the residence halls.
-Scholarship will be revoked the following semester.
+Scholarship will be revoked the following